qgp-w4rhead/CashEndar/gameplan.md

     - Cost, Name of product in first step (with a space for brand, mark it [optional] just like depletion rate)
     - Item Size and unit

+- [ ] Swap the inventory option from the "Add New / Edit Payment" to the Inventory Tracker (inventory-header)
 ________________

 ### BUGSECTION / DESIGNFLAWS